Dante's Peak: Music

-The original score was co-composed by John Frizzell and James Newton Howard.
-Howard wrote the main theme (heard during the opening titles) and a number of cues, while Frizzell wrote the bulk of the score.
+The original score was composed by two composers, James Newton Howard and John Frizzell.
+Howard wrote the main theme (heard during the opening and ending titles) and a number of cues, while Frizzell wrote the bulk of the score.

+Initially, Howard was set to compose the film by himself, but due to time constraints and scheduling issues, he hired Frizzell to pick up where he left off and finish the rest of the score.

+During this time, Frizzell was a fairly new film composer, as he had recently produced the scores for a few movies such as Alien Resurrection and Beavis and Butt-Head Do America.
+Dante's Peak marked the second collaboration between Howard and Frizzell, following The Rich Man's Wife the previous year.

 Thirty minutes of the score was released by Varèse Sarabande; the short album length being due to high orchestra fees at the time of release.
-An expanded bootleg exists that contains almost the entire score.
+An extended bootleg exists that contains almost the entire score.
+In 2021, Varèse Sarabande released a deluxe edition that contains the entire complete score and some alternates.

 The contents of the CD release can also be found on the region 1 DVD, and Blu-ray on an alternate audio track during the 'Creating a Volcano' documentary.

 The "Main Titles" cue is also featured on Varèse's The Towering Inferno and Other Disaster Classics compilation album.

+Release

+Marketing

+To promote the release of Dante's Peak, the Studio Tour at Universal Studios Hollywood was updated with new theming and props from the film.
+More notably, the Glacier Avalanche rotating tunnel would be rethemed to the film, adding molten lava inside the mines.
+This addition would last for four years until 2001 when Curse of the Mummy's Tomb took over.

+Home media

+Dante's Peak was released on VHS and LaserDisc on August 19, 1997.

 Reception

 Box office

-The film was released on February 7, 1997 in 2,657 theatres.
+The film was released on February 7, 1997, in 2,657 theaters.
 It debuted at #2 at the box office behind the special edition re-release of Star Wars; it took in $18 million in its opening weekend.
 After eight weeks in theatres, it had grossed $67.1 million in the United States and $111.0 million overseas, for a total of $178 million worldwide.

+In South Korea, the film earned $776,000 from 30 locations during its opening, marking an improvement over Twister.
+It ranked in second place behind 101 Dalmatians in France, making an opening gross $2 million.